• Skip to primary navigation

 This model is the first step in a team commitment exercise.
 This commitment will help your team achieve Right-Minded Teamwork.

-How Will Choosing Right Teamwork Attitudes and Behaviors Benefit Your Team?
+How Will Choosing Right Teamwork (Do No Harm; Work as One) Attitudes and Behaviors Benefit Your Team?

-When you agree upon your positive teamwork behaviors, teammates will make the right choices.
+When you agree on your positive teamwork behaviors, your teammates will make the right choices.
 Afterward, when teammates follow those values and practices, your team will more likely meet or exceed your customer’s expectations.
-The conclusion is…
+The conclusion is...

 Your customer benefits.
 You and your teammates benefit.